 - Heat - The heat from an arc flash can easily melt metal, which can damage expensive machines and other equipment.

 - Fire - The heat from these flashes can quickly cause a fire, which can spread through a facility if not stopped.

-- Blasts - The arc blast that can result from an arc flash can break windows, splinter wood in the area, bend metal, and much more.
+- Blasts - Arc blasts can break windows, splinter wood in the area, and even bend metal.
 Anything stored within the arc blast radius can be damaged or destroyed in just seconds.

 Potential Human Injury:

-- Burns - Second and third degree burns can occur in a fraction of a second when someone is near the arc flash.
+- Burns - Second and third-degree burns can occur in a fraction of a second.

-- Electrocution - If the arc flash travels through a person, he or she will be electrocuted.
-Depending on the amount of electricity, where it enters the body, and where it leaves, this can be fatal.
+- Electrocution - Depending on the amount of electricity, where it enters the body, and where it leaves, electrocution can be fatal.

-- Auditory Damage - Arc flashes can cause extremely loud noises, which can cause permanent hearing damage to those in the area.
+- Auditory Damage - Arc flashes are capable of producing extremely loud noises, which can cause permanent hearing damage.

 - Eyesight Damage - Arc flashes can be very bright, which can cause temporary or even long-term damage to the eyes.

 - Arc Blast Damage - An arc blast can create a force that is thousands of pounds per inch.
-This can knock a person through the area several feet.
-It can also cause broken bones, collapsed lungs, concussions, and more.
+This can knock a person back several feet.
+It can also cause broken bones, collapsed lungs, and concussions.